 One of the things that we're most proud of at Georgia Tech is our global community.
 Not only are a number of our faculty members from countries around the world, 42 percent of our graduate student population is international, hailing from more than 100 countries around the world.
 (To see a breakdown of Tech’s student enrollment by country, click here.)
 Here are a few things to familiarize yourself with as you decide where to pursue your graduate education:

 For more about our standard application requirements, see the Before You Apply section of this website.
 If your native language isn’t English, you will also be required to submit a satisfactory score on the Test of English as a Foreign Language — or TOEFL.
 For the latest requirements, see the TOEFL section of this website or the Registrar’s Catalog.
+International students should refer to the Office of International Education website for the estimated cost of attendance that must be demonstrated to be eligible for an immigration form I-20 or DS-2019 to be issued.

 Office of International Education